-Fig 3: Proportion of native species cover (A), richness (C), and Shannon diversity (E) at the plot level declines with increased fire frequency.
+Fig 3: Proportion of native species cover (A), species richness (C), and Shannon diversity (E) at the plot level generally decline with increased fire frequency.
 Predicted values from the top-ranked Bayesian model with 95% credible intervals, as well as raw values (grey circles, n=103).